-ats-top At the top of each page of the component ats-categories-top At the top of the categories list page, below ats-top ats-mytickets-top At the top of the My Tickets page, below ats-top ats-newticket-top At the top of the new ticket page, below ats-top At the top of the post page, below ats-top ats-posts-top At the top of the tickets in a category list, below ats-top ats-tickets-top ats-categories-Above the "no categories" message when no categories are found, below ats-categories-top none-top This module position is only shown when there are no categories defined in Akeeba Ticket System or when the privileges of the currently logged in user do not allow him to access any of the Akeeba Ticket System categories. ats-mytickets-Above the "no tickets" message when no tickets are found in the My Tickets view, below atsnone-top mytickets-top This module position is only shown when there are no tickets submitted yet by the currently logged in user. ats-tickets-none-Above the "no tickets" message when no tickets are found in the tickets in category list, below ats-tickets-top top This module position is only shown where there are no tickets posted yet in a category or when all the tickets posted in the category are private and not visible by the currently logged in user..
-Below the "no categories" message when no categories are found, above ats-categories-bottom ats-categoriesnone-bottom This module position is only shown when there are no categories defined in Akeeba Ticket System or when the privileges of the currently logged in user do not allow him to access any of the Akeeba Ticket System categories. ats-mytickets-Below the "no tickets" message when no tickets are found in the My Tickets view, above atsnone-bottom mytickets-bottom This module position is only shown when there are no tickets submitted yet by the currently logged in user. ats-tickets-none-Below the "no tickets" message when no tickets are found in the tickets in category list, above ats-tickets-bottom ats-categoriesbottom Below the categories list page, above ats-bottom ats-myticketsbottom ats-newticketbottom At the bottom of the new ticket page, above ats-bottom ats-posts-bottom
+ats-top At the top of each page of the component

+ats-categories-top At the top of the categories list page, below ats-top

+At the top of the My Tickets page, below ats-top ats-mytickets-top ats-newticket-top At the top of the new ticket page, below ats-top At the top of the post page, below ats-top ats-posts-top ats-tickets-top At the top of the tickets in a category list, below ats-top Above the "no categories" message when no categories are found, below ats-categories-top ats-categories-none-top This module position is only shown when there are no categories defined in Akeeba Ticket System or when the privileges of the currently logged in user do not allow him to access any of the Akeeba Ticket System categories. ats-mytick-Above the "no tickets" message when no tickets are found in the My Tickets view, below atsets-none-top mytickets-top This module position is only shown when there are no tickets submitted yet by the currently logged in user. ats-tickets-none-Above the "no tickets" message when no tickets are found in the tickets in category list, below ats-tickets-top top This module position is only shown where there are no tickets posted yet in a category or when all the tickets posted in the category are private and not visible by the currently logged in user..
+Below the "no categories" message when no categories are found, above ats-categories-bottom ats-categories-none-bot-This module position is only shown when there are no categories defined in Akeeba Ticket System tom or when the privileges of the currently logged in user do not allow him to access any of the Akeeba Ticket System categories.
+Below the "no tickets" message when no tickets are found in the My Tickets view, above atsats-mytickets-none-bottom mytickets-bottom This module position is only shown when there are no tickets submitted yet by the currently logged in user. ats-tickets-none-Below the "no tickets" message when no tickets are found in the tickets in category list, above bottom ats-tickets-bottom This module position is only shown where there are no tickets posted yet in a category or when all the tickets posted in the category are private and not visible by the currently logged in user.. ats-cate-Below the categories list page, above ats-bottom gories-bottom Below the My Tickets page, above ats-bottom ats-mytickets-bottom ats-newtick-At the bottom of the new ticket page, above ats-bottom et-bottom At the bottom of the post edit page, above ats-bottom ats-posts-bottom ats-tickets-bot-At the bottom of the tickets in a category list, above ats-bottom tom ats-bottom overlaid on top of the message area when composing a new post or replying to an existing one.
+If "No new tickets" or "No new replies" is enabled in the component's Options page it will also be shown above the ats-nonewtickets and the ats-noreplies positions respectively.